07 4128 4479

 • They can propel their bodies completely out of the water - all 40 tonnes of it!

-Fun Facts about Minke whales
+Fun Facts about Minke Whales

 • Minke whales are one of the smaller species of whale, growing from 6.5m - 7.5m in length.